AshleyF/FScheme/Docs/macros.md

     | '"' :: t -> // start of string           // <-- added
 ```

-Then the parser.
-We factor our the Open match a bit and reuse for `Quote :: Open` and `Unquote :: Open`:
+Then in the parser, we factor our the `Open` match a bit and reuse for `Quote :: Open` and `Unquote :: Open`:

 ``` fsharp
 let rec list f t acc =